 - Master of Public Health

 As well as being affordable and convenient, Rivier’s programs prepare students for success.
-In fact, the American Nurses Credentialing Center reports that graduates of Rivier’s M.S. in Nursing program who sat for the certification exam for Family Nurse Practitioner in 2014 and 2015 had a 100% pass rate.
+In fact, the American Nurses Credentialing Center reports that graduates of Rivier’s M.S. in Nursing program who sat for the certification exam for Family Nurse Practitioner in 2014 and 2015 had a 100 percent pass rate.

 Winona State University at Rochester